alienfetuseater/DIY-viral-filters/README.md

 #### why were doing this

 This repo is an attempt at developing an open source,3d printed viral filter intended to be used by paramedics to safely perform airway management on patients suspected of being contagious for infectious disease.
-The need for this product is being driven by the pandemic caused by the novel corona virus which causes the disease covid-19.
+The need for this product is being driven by the pandemic caused by the novel corona virus which causes the disease covid*19.
 These viral filters are attachments to our airway equipment that have not been previously neeeded, and have overnight become an essential piece of equipment for saving the lives of patients.
 This is a need shared by every EMS department across the world the provides ALS services.
-Because of the sudden need for this equipment, access to purchasing these items is non-existent.
+Because of the sudden need for this equipment, access to purchasing these items is non*existent.

 #### what we are trying to make